Barrios Altos massacre

-The murders became a symbol of the human rights violations committed during the presidency of Alberto Fujimori (28 July 1990 – 22 November 2000).
-The case was taken to the Inter-American Court of Human Rights.
-In August 2001, in conformance with the judgment of the Inter-American Court, the Peruvian government agreed to pay $3.3 million in compensation to the victims and families.
-The case was also part of the material reviewed by the Truth and Reconciliation Commission (Peru) after the fall of the Fujimori government in 2000.
+The massacre came to symbolize the widespread human rights abuses that occurred during the presidency of Alberto Fujimori.
+In August 2001, following a ruling by the Inter-American Court of Human Rights, the Peruvian government agreed to pay $3.3 million in compensation to the victims and their families.
+The case was also among those examined by the Truth and Reconciliation Commission after Fujimori's government fell in 2000.

-The Barrios Altos massacre was one of the crimes for which Fujimori was extradited from Chile to Peru on 20 September 2007.
-The killings at Barrios Altos were cited in the request for his extradition submitted by the Peruvian government to Japan in 2003.
+The Barrios Altos massacre was one of the crimes cited in the request for Fujimori's extradition from Japan to Peru in 2003.
+On 20 September 2007, he was eventually extradited from Chile to Peru to stand trial for the massacre, among other charges.

 Background

 Peru had been struggling to control the rebellion by the group known as Shining Path.
 For more than a decade, they had committed acts of terrorism against government officials, community leaders and innocent bystanders: assassinations, car bombings and other violence.